poshjosh/chinomsoikwuagwu.com/2020/06/09/AWS-Security-Essentials.md

 - __Cross-account IAM roles__ allow customers to securely grant access to AWS resources in their account to a third party like an APN Partner.

+### Security Token Service ###

+AWS Security Token Service (AWS STS) is a web service that enables you to request temporary, limited-privilege credentials for AWS Identity and Access Management (IAM) users or for users that you authenticate (federated users).

+The following actions are supported:

+-    `AssumeRole` - Returns a set of temporary security credentials that you can use to access AWS resources that you might not normally have access to.

+-    `AssumeRoleWithSAML` - Returns a set of temporary security credentials for users who have been authenticated via a SAML authentication response.

+-    `AssumeRoleWithWebIdentity` - Returns a set of temporary security credentials for users who have been authenticated in a mobile or web application with a web identity provider.
+Example providers include Amazon Cognito, Login with Amazon, Facebook, Google, or any OpenID Connect-compatible identity provider.

+-    `DecodeAuthorizationMessage` - Decodes additional information about the authorization status of a request from an encoded message returned in response to an AWS request.

+-    `GetAccessKeyInfo` - Returns the account identifier for the specified access key ID.

+-    `GetCallerIdentity` - Returns details about the IAM user or role whose credentials are used to call the operation.

+-    `GetFederationToken` - Returns a set of temporary security credentials (consisting of an access key ID, a secret access key, and a security token) for a federated user.
+A typical use is in a proxy application that gets temporary security credentials on behalf of distributed applications inside a corporate network

+-    `GetSessionToken` - Returns a set of temporary credentials for an AWS account or IAM user.
+The credentials consist of an access key ID, a secret access key, and a security token.
+Typically, you use GetSessionToken if you want to use MFA to protect programmatic calls to specific AWS API operations like Amazon EC2 StopInstances.

+For `AssumeRole`, `AssumeRoleWithSAML` and `AssumeRoleWithWebIdentity`:

+- You cannot use AWS account root user credentials to call.
+You must use credentials for an IAM user or an IAM role to call AssumeRole.

+- `One hour` - default duration which the temporary credentials created lasts.

+- The temporary security credentials created can be used to make API calls to any AWS service with the following exception: You cannot call the AWS STS `GetFederationToken` or `GetSessionToken` API operations.

 ### AWS Single Sign On (SSO) ###